pinkwerks/camflex/README.md

 ## Quality
 I'm no data scientist.
 Graphs of the predictions can be found near the bottom of the [notebook](Camflex.ipynb).
 Some are better than others.
 I was inspired to help out VFX artists who had plates and camera data - but no grids.
 Typically, you'd film the distortion grids and run them through something like [3DE](https://www.3dequalizer.com/) to get the highest quality results.

+## Data
+The data is housed in a [private repository](https://github.com/pinkwerks/camflex-data) for now.
+However, a PDF with graphs of the data is available in the file [lens_data.pdf](lens_data.pdf).

+Special thanks to [Andy Davis](https://imag4media.com/) for collecting, organizing, and supplying the initial data that inspired me to try this.

+### Working with the data submodule (assuming you have permission)
+After cloning this repo, you can get the camflex-data submodule like this:

+`git submodule update --init --recursive`

+Get status:

+`git submodule status`

+And update it like this:

+`git submodule update --remote`

 ## Get the requirements
 To train or run inference on the ONNX models from the command line, you'll need [Python 3](https://www.python.org/downloads/) and some libraries.